If there were any crucial lessons the instructors managed to drill into my head when I was a wee private, it’d be these three evergreens:

 I opened the relay.

 Escaping air hissed away at my collar.
 The alarm was panicking.
 “Critical failure.
 Danger.
 Danger.
 Seek shelter.”
 The cold was pins and needles on my face and throat.
 I closed both eyes.
 “Danger.
 Danger.”
 Mother lifted the helmet far enough, so I reached in, pulled down the eyepatch, and popped in the earplugs.
 I could still hear and feel the alarm.
-It switched to motion alarm, transmitting its message through my sensors behind my ears and the base of my head.
+It switched to a motion alarm, transmitting its message through my sensors behind my ears and the base of my head.
 “Danger.
 Danger.”
 Ugh, this was getting annoying fast.
 The controls on my lower arms vibrated.
-Beeping, commanding, and announcing my imminent death, including an obnoxious count down.
+Beeping, commanding and announcing my imminent death, including an obnoxious count down.
 I wouldn’t need those three minutes.

-The noise from the blaring oxygen alarm muffled.
+The noise from the blaring oxygen alarm was muffled.
 “Danger.
 Oxygen depleted in approximately hundred-eighty seconds.”
 Everything slowed as I opened both eyes.
 I felt like falling asleep on the outside but waking up inside.
 It wasn’t dark at all, but it took a bit to make sense of what I saw.

 The darkness was speckled with white, blue, and darker areas that moved like waves.
 Cricket’s voice guided me towards a song.
 She sang to me.
 The smoking wall of e-waste was lined with bright stripes of cable tunnels, like an inverted zebra.
 Light reached deep into an area where the core must be.
-It was white and fuzzy, gave me goosebumps like scared rice.
+It was white and fuzzy, giving me goosebumps like scared rice.
 I checked the mess’s nooks and corners and saw tiny dots of sorta-red growing into bigger concentric rings.
 Huh, that was what infrasound looked like?
 Neat!
 So I was right.
 There was no visual on us!